adelaideecoinformatics/dataone-java-poster/README.md

 # EML API
 ## What is it?
-This is a Java API that lets you programmatically create an EML document (or a SysMeta document) and write it out to an XML file.
+This is a Java API that lets you programmatically create an EML or a SysMeta document, validate it and write it out to an XML file.
 This file could then be loaded into DataONE amongst other things.

+It's worth mentioning that all required schema files are inside this artifact so the validation will still work without an internet connection.

 ## How do I use it?
 The repository is built and published to a maven repostory: http://maven.dataone.org/au/org/ecoinformatics/eml-api/